Intel’s chip architects promise innovations despite setbacks

 Improvements from the transistors also gave the designers more headroom to add features that could affect improvements.
 As an example, Intel’s cores have 96 execution units compared to its previous 64 — and those will operate faster.

-“The results of these engineering investments have greatly exceeded our expectations,” said Boyd Phelps, vice president of the client engineering group at Intel, in the briefing.
+“The results of these engineering investments have greatly exceeded our expectations,” Boyd Phelps, Intel VP of client engineering, said in the briefing.
 “We delivered unprecedented leaps in performance.
 I’m thrilled to announce we have delivered on our ambitions.”

 (Of course, we don’t know exactly what the performance of Tiger Lake is yet).
 Intel also talked a lot about its 3D NAND flash memory, field programmable gate arrays, AI processors, and other innovations during the briefing.
 But excitement is high around the long-awaited graphics chips.